mhanberg/temple/README.md

 Currently Temple has the following things on which it won't compromise.

 - Will only work with valid Elixir syntax.
+- Should always work with normal EEx, as well as Phoenix and Phoenix LiveView.

 ## Usage